spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 For your convenience, we have prepared example files of them.
 You can copy and edit them for quick start.

-To configure them, move to `matrix-docker-ansible-deploy`, and follow the procedure below:
+To configure them, go into the `matrix-docker-ansible-deploy` directory and follow the instructions below:

 1. Create a directory to hold your configuration: `mkdir -p inventory/host_vars/matrix.example.com` where `example.com` is your "base domain"
 2. Copy the sample configuration file: `cp examples/vars.yml inventory/host_vars/matrix.example.com/vars.yml`